awsdocs/aws-proton-administrator-guide/doc_source/ag-create-env.md

 }
 ```

-View your environment account connection by using the *get* as shown in the following command and response\.
+View your environment account connection by using get\.

-Command:
+Run the following command:

 ```
-aws proton get-environment-account-connection --id "a1b2c3d4-5678-90ab-cdef-EXAMPLE11111"
+aws proton get-environment-account-connection \
+    --id "a1b2c3d4-5678-90ab-cdef-EXAMPLE11111"
 ```

 Response: